Religious-J/mperf/README.md

 python /home/usr/mperf/draw/draw.py
 ```
-After that you can get a picture like this:
+After that can get an output like this:
 ![示例图片](./draw/result.png)

 ps.
-If you do not output function call stack information, please use `./code/mperf_less.cc` instead, it will greatly reduce the running time and the size of the generated analysis file.
+If do not output the function call stack information, please use `./code/mperf_less.cc` instead, it will greatly reduce the running time and the size of the generated analysis file.

 Library Interpositioning (CSAPP):